 The lease liabilities are secured by a motor vehicle purchased.

-The carrying amounts of assets pledged as security for current and n on-current borrowings are: Machinery and vehicles 66,314 - a) Share capital
+The carrying amounts of assets pledged as security for current and non-current borrowings are:

+Machinery and vehicles

 Subsequent to year end the Company entered into a Deed of Waiver and Restatement of Loan Terms with U&D Mining Industry (Australia) Pty Ltd ("U&D") whereby the \$5,000,000 loan from U&D is secured over the future sales of inventory.
 Refer to Note 31 for further information.